-He retired from professional rallying after the season of 2007, returning in just two more WRC events in 2009 and 2010.
-In total, Gronholm recorded 152 starts, 30 wins and 61 podiums in the WRC.
+He retired from professional rallying after the season of 2007, returning in just three more WRC events in 2009, 2010 and most recently in 2019.
+In total, Gronholm recorded 153 starts, 30 wins and 61 podiums in the WRC.

 Marcus' father was Finnish rally champion

 Marcus Ulf Johan Grönholm was born on February 5, 1968, in Kauniainen, near Finland's capital Helsinki.
 His father Ulf Grönholm (born 1943) had a successful rally career, winning two Finnish rally championship titles and participating in four WRC events.
 Ulf was killed during a practice run in February 1981.
 Marcus was only 13 years old at the time of his father's death.